thomas-bsn/thomas-bsn/README.md

 <br>

-💻 __I'm a french student in Computer Science at EPITA and an Apprentice IT Engineer working at "STILL SEARCHING".__
+💻 __I'm a french student in Computer Science at EPITA and an Apprentice IT Engineer working at SFR.__

 🎓 __Bachelor of Applied mathematics and computer science at Université 2 Toulouse - Jean Jaures__